8 Edible Items You're Throwing Away—and 2 to Toss

 I like to cook with a lot of vegetables, but the waste can really pile up.
 I was becoming horrified to see the amount of food scraps going into the trash.
 So I started a compost bin.
 I feel better since the compostable stuff is at least going to good use.
 But now my compost bin is filling up, which has led me to think about what I'm throwing in there.
 Is it all compost or can I find another use for it?
-Turns out, there are a few things you can actually keep and eat to reduce your food waste (and some you should toss).
+Turns out, there are a few things you can actually keep and eat to reduce your food waste (and some you should still definitely toss).

 Even if you can't use scraps in your recipe, save your bits and ends to make vegetable stock using kitchen scraps.
 Nothing beats homemade vegetable broth and this food-saving trick is as easy as it gets: just keep a gallon-size sealable plastic bag in the freezer and, over time, add your vegetable scraps to the bag.
 Once it's full, place the contents in a pot, add water and some spices and simmer away.
 It's a great way to reduce food waste and have delicious homemade broth ready whenever you need it.